Listen to The Mandalorian Approach to Explaining What it is Like to Live with Fibromyalgia and Psoriatic Arthritis here or scroll to read.

 I Have Spoken

-The first time I heard Kuiil speak those words I turned to my husband and said that I needed to remember that line the next time someone continues to badger me about my illnesses.
+The first time I heard Kuiil speak those words, I turned to my husband and said that I needed to remember that line the next time someone continued to badger me about my illnesses.

 In the End

 At the end of the day, how much you want to share and with who is up to you.
 I will admit that having a blog does have its advantages when dealing with strangers.
 Instead of reciting a monologue of my chronic life and ways, I just refer them to my site.
 Those who don’t really care never take the time to read my posts.
 People who want to sell something often send an email with their pitch.
 That I do not mind because I can easily delete an email.
 But the time I spend out of the house doing something fun with people who do care is too precious to be spent on someone who really doesn’t care.

 You don’t have to start a blog to ward off conversations that have no purpose.
 Send them to me or another one of your favorite chronic bloggers.
 If there is a specific post you think they could benefit from reading, tell them which one and then get back to doing what makes the chronic life one that you can live with.